DavyJ0nes/prometheus-middleware-example/README.md

 Example of how to build simple web service that uses middleware to wrap request logging and metric capturing.

+The respository is structured so that the main componants of the service are within `router/` and are brought together within `main.go`.
+There are middleware for logging and monitoring defined within the `logger` and `metrics` packages.
+These can be added or not within `router` and will be applied to each request that comes in.

 ## Usage

 Usage instructions